-West Ham United Women v Birmingham City Women
+Birmingham claim first point of season

 Post update

-Foul by Harriet Scott (Birmingham City Women).
+Foul by Adriana Leon (West Ham United Women).

 Post update